How to Start a Blog with WordPress (Step by Step Guide)

 For example, if your sitemap isn’t configured properly, Search Console will tell you about it.
 In addition, Search Console will tell you if there are any HTML errors that you would otherwise never find out.

 Bing (the search engine powered by Microsoft) has a similar suite of tools, called Bing Webmaster Tools.
-I recommend signing up with them too.
+We recommend signing up with them too.

 Affordable domain registration and hosting.